equinor/omnia-tutorial/exercises/ingest/README.rst

 In the sink dataset *Set Properties* window that pops up, use the name FieldProductionMonthly_DLS and from the *Linked service* dropdown select *New* to create a new linked service to connect to the Data Lake Store with the following properties:

-* Name: *EDC2019CommonDLS*
+* Name: *OmniaTutorialDLS*
 * Authentication method: *Managed identity*
-* Account selection method: *As per the image below*
+* Account selection method: *From Azure Subscription*
+* Azure Subscription: *Omnia Application Workspace - Sandbox*
+* Storage account name: *omniatutorialdls*

-Test the connection and click *Finish* to create the new lined service.
+Test the connection and click *Create* to create the new lined service.

 .. image:: images/11_new_linkeservice_dls.png